ARM-software/abi-aa/ehabi32/ehabi32.rst

    .. note::

     In general an unwinder must load *all* the machine registers listed in the VRS.

+   If Branch Target Identification mechanism is enabled, the unwinder may transfer control to the routine installed in VRS[r15] using a BTI-setting instruction that requires a BTI-clearing instruction at the destination.

 6. After a cleanup has finished, the unwind must be continued by passing the UCB pointer to \_Unwind\_Resume.
 A cleanup may exit via some